-Matthias Kramm is an external PhD candidate and an affiliate member of the Fair Limits Project at Utrecht University.
+Matthias Kramm is a Postdoctoral researcher and member of the GEOS research cluster at Wageningen University.
+Within this cluster, he examines the deep ontological differences between different Indigenous ontologies and the limits of ontological pluralism.
 He holds a Master’s degree in Philosophy (2009) from Munich School of Philosophy and a Bachelor’s degree in Theology (2014) from Heythrop College, University of London.
-Currently, he is doing research on the role of cultural traditions within economic development processes.
-His interests include pragmatist action theory, the capability approach, and ethics of economics.
+In 2020, he defended his PhD thesis on the role of cultural traditions within economic development processes at Utrecht University.
+Other areas he has been working on are pragmatist action theory, the capability approach, and Indigenous philosophies.

 As an affiliate member of the Fair Limits Project, he focuses on canonical writers in the history of economic and political philosophy who have been defending ideas that can be considered proto-types to limitarianism.

 His publications include: